danilobjr/dotfiles/README.md

 ### Visual Studio Code

-It comes with Vim extension installed by default and some other extensions as well.
+It comes with Vim extension preinstalled by default and some other extensions as well.
 You can check them by pressing _Ctrl+Shift+X_ inside VSCode.

 There are some **keybindings** that you can check at _File > Preferences > Keyboard Shortcuts_ and then search for _@source:user_ in the _Search keybindings_ field.